Your dog is more than your best friend, he’s a member of your family.

 Often, the loss of a pet can be the first encounter your children have with death.
 It’s important to talk with them and encourage them to share their feelings and grieve in their own way.
 Don’t try to hide the truth from your children by telling them the dog ran away.
 Be honest and comforting.
 The Humane Society suggests sharing your own grief with your children so they know it’s OK to be sad.
 Help your children heal by encouraging them to share memories, write in a journal about your dog or draw pictures.
 Be patient and help children grieve in their own way and in their own time.
 Having a funeral or ceremony for your dog can also help everybody deal with the loss.
 Have your children make a gift for your pet or let them pick out a flower arrangement to bring to the ceremony.

 If you have surviving pets, they may show signs of grief as well.
 They will feel your sadness and notice the loss of their friend.
 You may not feel like playing with your pets or giving them much attention when you are missing your lost dog, but your other pets will need lots of extra love to comfort them in this time of change.
 In return, the love of your other pets can help you greatly in your recovery.

 If you don’t have any other pets, don’t feel pressured to rush into getting a new dog.
 It won’t be fair to you or your new pup.
-Wait until you and your family are ready to accept a new furry friend into your home.
-They cannot replace your old dog, but will bring you new memories and joy.
+Take the time you need to mourn your dog’s death and wait until you and your family are ready to accept a new furry friend into your home.
+A new dog cannot replace your old dog but will bring you new memories and joy.